nickeubank/polling_access_project/content/post/22-01-20-methodology/index.md

 ## Introduction

-On this page we'll outline the process of sourcing, cleaning, and analyzing our data.
+Processes pertaining to  sourcing, cleaning, and analyzing our data.

 <!--more-->